semisami98/Myworks/README.md

 # Myworks
-My works will shared here and anybody can give comment ,make a change
+My works will shared here and anybody can give a comment and make a change